Pelobates syriacus: Description

-Distribution and habitat
+Distribution

-The eastern spadefoot is native to Armenia, Azerbaijan, Bulgaria, Georgia, Greece, Iran, Israel, Lebanon, Macedonia, Romania, Russian Federation, Serbia, Syria and Turkey.
+The eastern spadefoot is native to Armenia, Azerbaijan, Bulgaria, Georgia, Greece, Iran, Israel, Lebanon, Russian Federation, Syria and Turkey.
 It is quite common in Iran but is uncommon over much of its range.
-It is thought to be extinct in Jordan and its status is unclear in Albania, Iraq, Moldova and Ukraine.
+It is thought to be extinct in Jordan and its status is unclear in Iraq.
+Research led by the Palestine Museum of Natural History found it in the West Bank at Wadi Qana.

+Habitat

 It lives in light woodland, bushy and semi-desert areas, badlands, arable fields and dunes.
 It prefers loose soil where it can use its spades to dig the burrow in which it lives, but is also found in rocky areas and pebbly clay soils.
 The range of eastern spadefoot is limited by mean annual temperature and rainfall (the species does not live in the areas with insufficient summer temperature and in areas with a high rainfall level), but the northern distribution limit may additionally depend on the distribution of common spadefoot.
 Because the species has large tadpoles, the distribution is additionally limited by presence of sufficiently large but fishless ponds.